 From here, it gets easier, though still not to be underestimated.
 The terrain changes from mud to rock which feels a lot sturdier under the feet, though can be slippery in places.

-The trail leads through dense cloud forest teeming with wildlife.
+The trail leads through a dense cloud forest teeming with wildlife.
 Be sure to take it all in as you go up the trail; some hikers have claimed to see tree shrews and flying squirrels.

 As we ascended the hike there were huts every kilometer where we could sit and catch our breath.
-At around noon, we reached Layang Layang, the 4-km out pitstop where we had our lunch.
+At around noon, we reached Layang Layang, the 4 km out pitstop where we had our lunch.
 Our tour guide gave us each a packed lunch, which was just a simple sandwich.

 After a few more hours of hiking, we eventually reached the Panalaban base camp at 3 PM, where we will be staying for the night.
-At 3,272 meters above sea level, there are several accommodations in the area, but none as famous as the Laban Rata Resthouse.
+At 3,272 meters above sea level, there are several accommodations in the area, but none are as famous as the Laban Rata Resthouse.